SoftUni-Internal/interactive-content/EN/05-Streams-Files-and-Directories/02-Basic-Streams-in-Java.md

 [/code-editor]
 [task-description]
 ## Description
-Read the file named "**input.txt**" and write to another file every character's **ASCII** representation.
+Read the file named "**input.txt**" and write every character's **ASCII** representation to another file.

-Write every space or new line as it is, e.g. as a space or a new line.
+Write every space or newline as is - do not convert them to their ASCII representation.
 ## Guidelines

-There is one zipped folder with resources for all exercises, that you need to use.

-**Here is a link to the** [resources](https://videos.softuni.org/resources/java/java-advanced/04-Java-Advanced-Files-and-Streams-Lab-Resources.zip ) **that you will need.**
+You should already have all the required resources downloaded from a previous task.

-For each exercise submit only the **output** of your program, **not the code**.
+Submit only the **output** of your program, **not the code**.

 ## Examples
 | **Input** | **Output** |